mihailhr/IT-business/README.md

 A simple static website created for learning and demonstrative purposes.
+Prepared for 1920X1080 resolution.